Kafr 'Ana

 Kafr 'Ana (كفرعانة, also: Kofr Ana) was a Palestinian town located 11 km east of Jaffa, built on the ancient site of Ono.
 In 1945, the town had an estimated population of 2,800 Arabs and 220 Jews.
 The village was captured by the Haganah in April during the 1948 Palestine war.
 A number of Palestinian villagers were killed and the rest fled or were expelled, whereafter the village was destroyed.

 Today, the old village site lies within the modern Israeli city of Or Yehuda.

 History

 Remains from the Chalcolithic Period and forward have been found here.
 The Canaanites and Israelites referred to the town as Ono, which name continued all throughout the First and Second Temple periods.
 In Aramaic, the name means “The village of the sheep”.

 Byzantine period

 Jewish classical writings mention the city as being formerly enclosed by a wall.
-Kafr 'Ana was known as Onous in the Byzantine era, and ceramics from that era have been found here.
+Kafr 'Ana was known as Onous in the Byzantine Empire era, and ceramics from that era have been found here.
 Kafr 'Ana actually represents a Byzantine-period expansion of a nearby and much older site –– Kafr Juna, believed to be the ancient Ono.